ronnyerrmann/cycle_logging/README.md

 ### Live version
 The website runs on a test server: [Cycle Results](http://109.123.245.13:8314).

+### Using SRTM:
+* There was a time, when the SRTM data could be accessed from a US government server through an API.
+That option is long gone.
+* The implemented solution uses https://pypi.org/project/python-srtm/ and requires the path to the SRTM data being set: `export SRTM1_DIR=/path/to/srtm1/` and `export SRTM3_DIR=/path/to/srtm3/` .
+* The SRTM data needs to be stored as htg or htg.zip files.
+I used `get_srtm_hgt_files.py` to download the files.
+* Finally, the SRTM htg files can be zipped using `for file in *.htg; do zip "${file}.zip" "$file" && rm "$file" && echo "$file has been zipped into ${file}.zip"; done` .
+* GPS files that were loaded without SRTM data won't get SRTM data automatically.
+They need to be removed, so they will be loaded again.

 ### Learnings
 * Django makes the development easier only if it can manage tables